Updated January 4th, 2020.

 The one-two reliable solvents for shatter, in other words.

 This is changing as we speak.

-So, in other words, butane and propane are historically common ways in making extracts, but are becoming more inferior.
+So in other words, butane and propane are historically common ways of making extracts but are becoming more inferior.

 For now, however, we’ll use butane as an example for making shatter.